MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts

 To verify the robustness of MolReFlect, we perform the probing test, following the work of ~\cite{ganeeva2024chemical} by transforming molecular SMILES into equivalent variants.
 Specifically, four different rules are applied: \begin{itemize} \item \textbf{canonicalization}: Transforming a SMILES string into the RDKIT canonical SMILES string. \item \textbf{hydrogen}: Adding explicit hydrogen atoms into the SMILES string. \item \textbf{kekulization}: Transforming a SMILES string into the kekulized SMILES string. \item \textbf{cycles}: Randomly replacing cycle numerical identifiers with other random numbers. \end{itemize}

-Here, we compare MolReFlect with the following baselines: MolT5-base, MolT5-large \cite{edwards-etal-2022-translation}, Text+Chem T5-base, and Text+Chem T5-augm \citep{christofidellis2023unifying}.
+Here, we compare MolReFlect with the following baselines: MolT5-base, MolT5-large \cite{edwards-etal-2022-translation}, Text+Chem T5-base, and Text+Chem T5-augm \cite{christofidellis2023unifying}.
 The results are shown in Table \ref{tab:rob}.

 The results show that although Text+Chem T5-augm achieves better original performance than MolT5-large, the augmentation makes it unrobust to the variance of molecule SMILES.
-However, MolReFlect not only achieves the highest score on the original test set but also shows the best robustness across the four SMILES variants, further proving the superiority of our MolReFlect.
+However, MolReFlect not only achieves the highest score on the original test set but also shows the best robustness across the four SMILES variants.

-\section{Case Studies}
+\subsection{Case Studies}

-\subsection{Fine-grained Alignment Cases}
+\subsubsection{Fine-grained Alignment Cases}

+Figure \ref{fig:case_align} (a) and (b) depict the examples of fine-grained alignments.
+The larger teacher LLM can generate preliminary indications towards the final target and even directly figure out the molecular structure in fine-grained alignments.

-\subsection{Customized Cases}
+\subsubsection{Customized Cases}